 If you don’t have an idea yet take my free course Find Your Passion.
 This course will walk you through some questions to ask yourself and things to think about as you decide on a type of business.

-RELATED POST: 9 Women Running Unique Small Businesses
+9 Women Running Unique Small Businesses

-It took me a while to settle in to a business.
+It took me a while to settle into a business.
 You can read more about my journey and some important questions to ask yourself in this post about starting a business.

 Once you have an idea you will also need to decide on a name and tag line in the very beginning.
 Naming your small business can be a fun process if you keep an open mind and check out the fun (and free!) tool I recommend.

-The tagline can be a bit more tricky since you want to let people know exactly what your business does and who it does it for.
+The tagline can be a bit tricky since you want to let people know exactly what your business does and who it does it for.
 Take your time with this and try to get rid of any extra words so you tagline is short and to the point.

 Logos and Graphics

 You should work on creating a cohesive brand from the beginning.
-This doesn’t mean you need to spend a ton of money, but it does mean you should take time to get it right!
+This doesn’t mean you need to spend a ton of money, but it does mean you should take the time to get it right!
 There are many ways to create your own logo and graphics.